 This device is too complicated.
 There is no way they will learn this.
 Not even I can do it.

 I can learn one section or a couple of words at a time to keep from getting overwhelmed.
 They probably won't understand it unless I do!

 Why can't they do (insert skill) yet?
 It is taking too long.

 It's a marathon.
 Not a sprint.
-If we keep teaching, we'll be better off in a year than we will be if we stop.
+If we keep learning, the results will improve in time.